16 Halloween Party Games For Celebrating at Home

 Looking for a game idea that will have your guests rolling with laughter?
 Say hello to Halloween Charades.
 Come up with a good number of Halloween-themed clues and write them down on tiny pieces of paper.
 Split your guests into two groups, and take turns with one person acting out each clue for their team.
 Whichever team has the most points at the end wins.
 From Halloween candies to scary movies, the options for clues are endless!

 How to do it while social distancing: Set up a Zoom call and make sure everyone has their cameras set up so the other people on the call can see them.
 Since the players can’t just grab a scrap of paper like usual, you’ll need to have someone sit out of each round so that person can assign the charades to each group without spoiling the game (via text).
-Once each team has their charades cards, the game can begin!
+Once each team has their charades cards, the game can begin.

 Kick your party up a notch with Halloween Jinx.
-In this game, choose certain words or phrases (for example: Halloween, October, costume, scary, etc.) that are taboo to be said throughout the night.
-Whenever someone hears a guest using this word or phrases, they must yell out “Jinx,” causing the person who mouthed the banned word to take a drink.
+In this game, choose certain words or phrases (for example Halloween, October, costume, scary, etc.) that are taboo to be said throughout the night.
+Whenever someone hears a guest using this word or phrase, they must yell out “Jinx,” causing the person who mouthed the banned word to take a drink.
 The more people have to drink, the trickier this game becomes.
 At the end of the night, the winner is the person who has used the forbidden words the least number of times.

 How to do it while social distancing: Call all your friends up on Zoom and have a virtual night together.
 You can watch scary movies, play games, or have a Halloween-themed dinner party, but make sure everybody knows beforehand what the taboo words of the night are.
 Then, if someone says one of them while on the call, make them drink!

-Guess the Villain
+Spooky Game Idea: Guess the Villain

 Guess the Villain is a fun ice-breaker and a great way to get people talking to each other.
 When guests first arrive, attach a name of a villain onto their backs without revealing who the specific villain is.
 Then, the guests will go around asking other people questions attempting to guess which villain they are.
 Whoever guesses correctly first wins!